 Add Content followed by Wiki Article.

-- On a Wiki Index widget configured to show an add link, select + Add an article followed by a channel that you want to post on.
+- On a Wiki Index widget configured to display an add link, select + Add an article followed by a channel that you want to post on.

 - On an Add Button widget configured to post to a wiki channel, select + Add an article.